juansanzone/MLBusinessComponents/README.md

 ```

 ## 2️⃣ - MLBusinessDiscountBoxView Component
-This component will allow you to show the progress ring of points, a label and an actionable button.
-The most common use of this component is to show a user's progress within the loyalty program.
+This component allow you to show a group of N items in a grid system (3 cols by default).
+You can add a title and subtitle for the main component.
+Also, you can provide imageUrl, title and subtitle for each item.
 #### Visual Example:
 ![MLBusinessDiscountBoxView](https://github.com/juansanzone/MLBusinessComponents/blob/refactor/Documentation/images/discountBoxViewComponent.png?raw=true)